dSampietro/PSC-Project/docs.md

 2) for varying depth, limit paramters this can cause panics or crashes.

-My solution was to opt for unbounded channels.
+My solution was to opt for unbounded channels. (implemented as In channel, queue as buffer, Out channel)